Harvey Girls Forever!: Season 3 (2019)

+Season 4 (2020)

 Production

 Harvey Girls Forever! was dawned by artist Katie Rice in 2014 up until 2015.
-The show started production in Glendale, California on October 9, 2016.
-The second season was released on May 10, 2019 and was retitled Harvey Girls Forever!
-The third season premiered on November 12, 2019 introducing Richie Rich in the series.
-Jake Brennan did not reprise his role of Richie from the previous Netflix Richie Rich series.
-The fourth and final season introducing Casper the Friendly Ghost, premiered on January 10, 2020.
+The show started production in Glendale, California in the following year in October.
+The second season was released on May 10, 2019, and was retitled Harvey Girls Forever!
+The third season premiered on November 12 the same year, introducing Richie Rich in the series.
+The fourth and final season, which has a Casper the Friendly Ghost cameo, premiered on January 10, 2020.

 Music

 Music and songs are a central feature of Harvey Girls Forever! with showrunners Brendan Hay and Aliki Theofilopoulos creating a fictional boy band named Crush4U made up of actual boy band members to be the subject of affection for character Lotta.
-“We've gotten to work... with New Kids on the Block's Joey McIntyre, Boyz II Men's Shawn Stockman, NSYNC's Joey Fatone and 98 Degrees' Nick Lachey in our Harvey Street world created boy band," said Aliki to comicbook.com.
-Original songs were produced by composers Jay Vincent and Ryan Lofty.
+Aliki said that Harvey Street boy band version consists of New Kids on the Block's Joey McIntyre, Boyz II Men's Shawn Stockman, NSYNC's Joey Fatone and 98 Degrees' Nick Lachey.
+Original songs were produced by composers Jay Vincent, Steven Gizzi and Ryan Lofty.
 As part of the promotion for Harvey Girls Forever! season two the songs were made available for free download.

 Merchandise

-CustomInk is operating official Harvey Girls Forever! products.
+Custom Ink is operating official Harvey Girls Forever! products.

 Release

 The series premiered on Netflix on June 29, 2018, and its first two seasons are available for purchase on VUDU, YouTube, Amazon Prime and Google Play.
-It also set broadcast on Family CHRGD in Canada and Télétoon+ in France.
+It was also broadcast on Family CHRGD in Canada and Télétoon+ in France.

 Reception

-The series was received positively.
-Emily Ashby of Common Sense Media described the series as "lots of playground fun" and said that while there aren't "deep learning takeaways," the series is fun in a "playful, adult-free childhood experience way."
-Ashby also said that the personalities of the characters are exaggerated, but there is a "lot that's positive" in a series which captures the "joy of childhood."
+During its initial first season, the series received mixed-to-positive reviews.
+Emily Ashby of Common Sense Media described the series as "lots of playground fun" and said that while there aren't "deep learning takeaways", the series is fun in a "playful, adult-free childhood experience way".
+Ashby also said that the personalities of the characters are exaggerated, but there is a "lot that's positive" in a series which captures the "joy of childhood".